Drugs A - Z

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - an unusual or allergic reaction to spironolactone, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a drink of water.
 Follow the directions on your prescription label.
-You may take this medicine with or without food.
-If it upsets your stomach, take it with food or milk.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Do not take your medicine more often than directed.
 Remember that you will need to pass more urine after taking this medicine.
 Do not take your doses at a time of day that will cause you problems.
 Do not take at bedtime.